OzzyCzech/ozzyczech.cz/content/WordPress/Use TinyMCE in user description.md

-#  WYSIWYG for user description in Wordpress
+#  Use TinyMCE in user description

 #WordPress user description is by default plain text.
 Following #PHP code will display the #WYSIWYG editor next to the author description of the user profile.